March 13 2014

 The album continues in a fragmented narrative that aptly parallels the confusion and wide array of grim thoughts running through Olsen's mind.
 While most of the narrative is focused on where to place blame and attempts to rationalize a break-up, Olsen offers subtle insights into where she's headed.
 On “Hi-Five” Olsen gives a nod to Hank Williams' “I'm So Lonesome I Could Cry” but rather than employ the obvious (and over done) sob story she comes out sounding more like a scuzzy Roy Orbison.
 Again on “High & Wild” Olsen is inquisitive and uncertain but there is a tinge of psychedelia and wordplay that evokes Bob Dylan's patronizing placations on Blonde On Blonde.

 As you near the end of Burn Your Fire Olsen has offered just enough optimism to keep things afloat.
 Her scattered thoughts meet at “Enemy” and finally sort themselves into a somber reflection, that at times sounds as if direct dialogue from a couple's therapy session.
 “Enemy” finds Olsen tired and naked before us, admitting defeat while approaching optimism carefully she sings: “I'm lighter on my feet when I've left some things behind”.
-The album could end here and not loose any of it's impact but rather than leave it up to the listener Olsen delivers one of the most powerful and life affirming songs in the singer-songwriter cannon.
+The album could end here and not lose any of it's impact but rather than leave it up to the listener Olsen delivers one of the most powerful and life affirming songs in recent memory from the singer-songwriter cannon.
 “Windows” is Olsen admitting what throughout the album she could not; that she alone was preventing herself from moving on and being happy.
-The blame no longer belongs to an ex-lover and as she sings “What's so wrong with the light? we come to understand that she has decided to take the opportunity to evolve.
+The blame no longer belongs to an ex-lover and as she sings “What's so wrong with the light" we come to understand that she has decided to take the opportunity to evolve.

 Angel Olsen will be playing at Revelry Music & Arts Festival in Madison, WI May 3rd